How To Earn As a Freelance Designer While Still A Student

 Identifying and choosing the right niche and narrowing to specialize and putting some effort into branding yourself as an expert freelancer within your niche can really pay off for years to come.

-This is one of my favorite takeaways
+Becoming a Successful Freelancer, this is one of my favorite takeaways.

 Don’t forget that not only does established freelance niche give you an advantage in getting discovered on search platforms, it can also help you build a reputation as an expert resource in key networks.